ngx-translate/core/README.md

 }
 ```

-And then access them using the key `HOME.HELLO`.
+And then use them by adding a dot `.` between the keys.
+In this example you can use `HOME.HELLO`.

 #### 4. Use the service or the pipe: